XDean/Share/doc/git/git-for-rd/1-Introduce.md

 - a pointer to the commit tree
 - usually is an independent develop process
 - `master`, every repository has a master branch, just like P4 main branch.
-It may has another name, like `tychyon-RDI-10` in Lee's video
+It may has another name, like `tychyon-RDI-10` in PWE
 - `HEAD`, a special pointer that direct to local branch you are currently on.

 ![GitTree](images/GitTree.png)